googleworkspace/solutions/youtube-tracker/README.md

 update_time: 2019-08-12
 ---

-# Track YouTube video views and comments

-_Stay up-to-date on YouTube video performance statistics and receive daily email notifications for new comments on videos you care about._

 YouTube makes it possible for anyone to create and share video content, and engage with viewers around the world.
 While the built-in analytics and notification options provided by YouTube are designed for a user's own channel,